5 ways to make every day employee appreciation day

 A lot of time is often spent praising the end result whether that’s the completion of a big project or a target that’s been hit.
 Of course, these kinds of achievements are commendable and the employees involved deserve recognition, but what about the time and effort that’s been put in before that?

-All of the hard work and commitment that lead up to resulting achievement deserve credit too.
-A long journey starts with a small step, after all.
+All of the hard work and commitment that happens along the way deserves credit too.
+The everyday achievements and small wins that contribute to the bigger picture.
+A marathon is completed step by step, after all.
 So, whether it’s the little achievements along the way or the sheer dedication of an individual, taking the time to recognise the work goes into the process will ensure you’re consistently expressing your appreciation of your employees and in turn giving them that extra drive to continue their great work.

 2. Encourage peer-to-peer recognition